yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/_index.md

 Learn how to establish a connection to a YugabyteDB database and begin basic CRUD operations using the **Hello World** examples.

-For fully-runnable code snippets and explanations of common operations, see the **CRUD** examples.
-Before running CRUD examples, make sure you have installed the following prerequisites.
+For fully-runnable code snippets and explanations of common operations, see the project page **CRUD** example.
+Before running CRUD examples, make sure you have installed the prerequisites.

+For reference documentation, including using projects with SSL, refer to the [drivers and ORMs reference](../../reference/drivers/csharp/postgres-npgsql-reference/) pages.

 ### Prerequisites